hyperledger-labs/documentation-template/README.md

 # Welcome to the documentation template

-This repos serves as a template for creating documentation for Hyperledger projects.
-The template utilizes MkDocs (documentation at [mkdocs.org](https://www.mkdocs.org)) and the theme Material for MkDocs (documentation at [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+This repository serves as a template for creating documentation for Hyperledger projects.
+The template utilizes MkDocs (documentation at [mkdocs.org](https://www.mkdocs.org)) and the theme Material for MkDocs (documentation at [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)).
 Material adds a number of extra features to MkDocs, and Hyperledger repositories can take advantage of the theme's [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) capabilities.

 [Material for MkDocs]: https://squidfunk.github.io/mkdocs-material/
 [Mike]: https://github.com/jimporter/mike